 Matti Sarvimäki (Aalto)

 The registration fee to attend the summer school is € 680 for graduate students and post-docs and € 1,680 for staff members of policy institutions and all other participants.
 The fee includes full board and accommodation at the guest house of the Kiel Institute.
 Participants need to make their own travel arrangements and cover their travel costs.
-For applicants based in a developing country several stipends will be available to cover the registration fee and some travel costs.
 Accepted participants are required to stay for the entire week.